stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

   - Consider once more the illicit string, whatever it may be.
     Somewhere inside the string is an offending instance of the illicit $n$-gram $g$.
-    There must be symbols to its left and right, at the very least some edge markers.
+    Now keep in mind that 1) by assumption $n < k$, and 2) we just established that every string is at least of length $2k - 2$, which is at least as big as $k$.
-    We know this because $n < k \leq 2k - 2$.
+    Hence there must be symbols to the left and/or right of $g$, at the very least some edge markers.
     But $G'$ contains every $n$-gram of length $k$ that contains $g$ as a substring.
-    So if a string contains $g$, it also contains at least one of these illicit $n$-grams.
+    So if a string contains $g$, it also contains at least one of these illicit $n$-grams of $G'$.

   ::: example
   Continuing the previous example, consider the word *dadd*.